 The extension of our services is supported by the appointment of new members of staff (including legal, advocacy, administrative and communications support) which will soon take the Centre to 10 staff members.

-This will allow us to expand the services we offer throughout Scotland to include more legal surgeries (currently available in Glasgow, Lanarkshire, Edinburgh and Stirling, and a further two surgeries will begin in Dundee and Inverness later this year).
+This will allow us to expand the services we offer throughout Scotland to include more legal surgeries (currently available in Glasgow, Lanarkshire, Edinburgh and Forth Valley, and a further two surgeries will begin in Dundee and Inverness later this year).

 This expansion, along with the creation of a specialist service for women survivors of sexual harassment funded by Rosa’s Justice and Equality Fund, will allow us to increase our helpline hours to operate on a daily basis.